Donald Fagen

-Donald Jay Fagen (born January 10, 1948) is an American musician best known as the co-founder, lead singer, co-songwriter, and keyboardist of the band Steely Dan, formed in the early 1970s with musical partner Walter Becker.
-In addition to his work with Steely Dan, Fagen has released four solo albums.
-He began his solo career in 1982 with the album The Nightfly, which was nominated for seven Grammy Awards.
+Donald Jay Fagen (born January 10, 1948) is an American singer-songwriter and musician who is the co-founder, lead singer, co-songwriter, and keyboardist of the rock band Steely Dan, formed in the early 1970s with musical partner Walter Becker.
+In addition to his work with Steely Dan, Fagen has released four solo albums, beginning with The Nightfly in 1982, which was nominated for seven Grammys.

 In 2001, Fagen was inducted into the Rock and Roll Hall of Fame as a member of Steely Dan.
-Following Becker's death in 2017, Fagen has continued to tour as the only original member of Steely Dan.
+Following Becker's death in 2017, Fagen continues to tour using the band name, albeit reluctantly.

 Early life

-Fagen was born in Passaic, New Jersey, on January 10, 1948, to Jewish parents, Joseph "Jerry" Fagen, an accountant, and his wife, Elinor, a homemaker who had been a swing singer in upstate New York's Catskill Mountains from childhood through her teens.
+Fagen was born in Passaic, New Jersey, on January 10, 1948 to Jewish parents, descendants of immigrants from Russia, Latvia and Austria who had arrived in the USA in the early years of the 20th century.
+His father was Joseph "Jerry" Fagen, an accountant, and his mother, Elinor (née Rosenberg), a homemaker who had been a swing singer in upstate New York's Catskill Mountains from childhood through her teens.
 His family moved to Fair Lawn, a small town near Passaic.
-When he was ten years old, he moved with his parents and younger sister to Kendall Park, a newly constructed suburban section of South Brunswick, New Jersey.
+When he was 10 years old, he moved with his parents and younger sister to Kendall Park, a newly constructed suburban section of South Brunswick, New Jersey.
 The transition upset him.
 He detested living in the suburbs.
 He later recalled that it "was like a prison.
 I think I lost faith in [my parents'] judgment...
 It was probably the first time I realized I had my own view of life."
 His life in Kendall Park, including his teenage love of late-night radio, inspired his later album The Nightfly.

-Fagen became interested in rock and rhythm and blues (R&B) in the late 1950s.
+Fagen became interested in rock and rhythm and blues in the late 1950s.
 The first record he bought was "Reelin' and Rockin' " by Chuck Berry.
-At age eleven, a cousin recommended jazz music and Fagen went to the Newport Jazz Festival, becoming what he called a "jazz snob": "I lost interest in rock 'n' roll and started developing an anti-social personality."
-In the early 1960s, beginning at age twelve, he often went to the Village Vanguard, where he was particularly impressed by Earl Hines, Willie "The Lion" Smith, and Bill Evans.
+At age 11, his cousin, Barbara Cohen, recommended jazz music and Fagen went to the Newport Jazz Festival, becoming what he called a "jazz snob": "I lost interest in rock 'n' roll and started developing an anti-social personality."
+In the early 1960s, beginning at age 12, he often went to the Village Vanguard, where he was particularly impressed by Earl Hines, Willie "the Lion" Smith, and Bill Evans.
 He regularly took the bus to Manhattan to see performances by jazz musicians Charles Mingus, Sonny Rollins, Thelonious Monk, and Miles Davis.
 He learned to play the piano, and he played baritone horn in the high school marching band.
 He developed a lifelong fondness for table tennis.
 In his late teens he was drawn to soul music, funk, Motown, and Sly and the Family Stone.
 He has also expressed admiration for the Boswell Sisters, Henry Mancini, and Ray Charles.